This is going to be of little interest to anybody who doesn't have:-

 Side effects.
 I may have to run a water pipe around the adaptor angle, as the Venturi effect can cause frosting inside the pipe, an alternative is to funnel air from the radiator around it, thereby warming it.
 As yet it hasn't done any more than develop a 'dew'.
 The other problem is that occasionally the float chamber over fills.
 Engine vibration seems to cure it, so it's probably the Ford fuel pump being set to a higher pressure than the SU carb likes, and when it is ticking over the needle doesn't settle properly.

-The SU.
-I'm told it stands for Saddlers Union because they were the only people with the right grade of leather for the early diaphragm type.
+The SU stands for Skinner Union.
+The Skinner brothers being the inventors.
+They eventually sold up to W.R.Morris who in turn sold to Burlen Fuel Systems Limited of Salisbury who are still running.
 Who Mr Webber was, I have no idea, but I'm assuming he was German because the device is efficient, compact, and wildly over-complicated.
 When new.
 Unfortunately it is also beyond my understanding as it consists of a basic idea with modifications, intermittent bypasses, compensating valves, boosters, negative feedback loops and balancing devices.
 All well and good if the thing isn't worn out, or clogged in some obscure corner.
 Later I shall take some time to disassemble it and find out what it was supposed to do and what went wrong causing it to fail.
 Perhaps it's not so much over-complicated as old, and my brain isn't complicated enough.

 Meantime, here's a picture or two of the new setup, It will require a bit more tuning, but I think I have sorted most of it.
 I should mention the company who found me the SU hs4 and reconditioned it. (£99 including postage and VAT).
+Unfortunately they seem to have folded since then.
 They did the same with the other (Triumph) Midge and located a rather obscure Solex B30PSE1 which is running very nicely.
-(You can get a new PSE1 from them at £175, or at least that was the price when I bought my factory re-con at £115)

 The rotation gets the air filter out of the way of the side-panel of the engine bay, but not so far that it rests the float chamber on the rocker-box.
 I could have made it taller, but I don't want too much pipe between manifold and carb because it tends to ice up.
 It may need a wrap-around water pipe to warm it, but I'm trying to avoid that as it will start to complicate matters.
 The choke cable was an awkward fit, so I made a curved device from a large washer cut into thirds and welded together side by side, after chamfering the inside edges.
 That way the choke cable nestles in the slot and gives a longer travel.
 Two small bolts lock it to the plate (with the red dot second picture from the top) where the cable normally attaches. that accommodates the long travel required by the choke mechanism.
 I hope to find an inert material to make a better gasket between the adaptor pipe and the manifold.
 Wood seems to work for now!
 The air filter is cheap, cheerful, but above all small.
 Purists might say the float chamber is 5 degrees off the vertical as it doesn't seem to be on exactly the same axis as the carburettor, however I doubt that many of our roads are as level as that anyway.